Princess Cookie: Production

-"Princess Cookie" was written and storyboarded by Tom Herpich and Skyler Page, from a story developed by series creator Pendleton Ward, Patrick McHale, and Kent Osborne.
+"Princess Cookie" was written and storyboarded by Tom Herpich and Skyler Page, from a story developed by series creator Pendleton Ward, Patrick McHale and Kent Osborne.
 Donald Faison guest stars in this episode, playing the part of Baby-Snaps.
-Faison later noted in an interview that his experience with Adventure Time was extremely positive; DiMaggio came and read lines with him, which Faison called "really cool because usually when you do voiceover work it's just you in a box and a director and a writer and whoever else is in another room."
-He also revealed that he has received a large amount of positive feedback for his role, and that he would love to reprise his character if given the chance.
-Likewise, the writing and production staff of Adventure Time were pleased with both Faison's performance and his amiability, with Herpich noting he was "so, so nice."
+Faison later noted in an interview that his experience with Adventure Time was extremely positive; John DiMaggio came and read lines with him, which Faison called "really cool because usually when you do voiceover work it's just you in a box and a director and a writer and whoever else is in another room".
+He also revealed that he has received a large amount of positive feedback for his role and that he would love to reprise his character if given the chance.
+Likewise, the writing and production staff of Adventure Time were pleased with both Faison's performance and his amiability, with Herpich noting he was "so, so nice".